czue/pegasus-docs/customizations.md

 **Customizing styles requires setting up the [front-end build pipeline](/front-end).**

-This project uses Bulma's styles by default.
-Bulma is very easy to customize to your needs, though you can always drop Bulma for your preferred CSS framework.
+Both Bootstrap and Bulma are designed to be customized to your needs.

-Then to change styles, edit the generated `site.scss` file in `assets/styles` with any custom styles you want and run this command to rebuild them:
+To change styles, edit the generated `site-<framework>.scss` file in `assets/styles` with any custom styles you want and run this command to rebuild them:

 ```bash